 - A reduction in biomass burning can improve indoor and outdoor air quality from reduced soot and particulates.

 - Bioenergy can accelerate deforestation through dependence on wood for fuels or through the expansion of bioenergy crops, particularly in the tropics.
+Less deforestation has many benefits including additional carbon sequestration.

 - Land used for bioenergy crops can reduce land availability for food production and compromise food security.